 There are so many of them!
 It depends on what we need it for.
 If I need to quiet my mind, I would do an interrupted exhalation pattern.
 But, if I need to create more fire in me, I would use another kind of breath.
 So, it depends.
 As with Asana, the kind of Pranayama that we do depends on what we want to achieve.

-- What can students expect from the Pranayama series?
+- What can students expect from a Pranayama class?